Feature image for How to Enable Internet Access for Local LLMs with MCP and APIs

 Local LLMs (or open source and open weight llms) let you keep inference and data on-prem, but they don't have built-in access to the live web.
 Give them safe, auditable internet access and you get private inference plus up-to-date facts.

 Kindly navigate to the relavent section as per your requirement using the contents button on the bottom right corner, or keep scrolling to understand all the solutions sequencially.
+In the later sections, I have attached a beginner friendly video tutorial to add Tavily web serch MCP to LM studio.

 TL;DR - Which route should you take?